isaacwilliams/not-good-enough-web/content/episodes/005-horses-in-forces/index.md

 - Read [Fascists Among Us](https://scribepublications.com.au/books-authors/books/person-x-and-the-fascists-among-us) by Jeff Sparrow and try to understand how eco-fascists think
 - [Go to a protest](http://www.climatechangeprotests.net.au/) and let them know you're angry
 - Visit [Tom Tanuki's website](https://tomtanuki.net/), listen to [his podcast](https://poorcanfeedthebirds.podbean.com/) and support his work on [Patreon](https://www.patreon.com/tomtanuki)
+- You can't hear it but Tom Tanuki was wearing [this sick shirt](https://www.instagram.com/p/B7F0j8mpkPT/).
+It's sold out but [you can get others like it here](https://www.eddiesgrubhouse.com/shop).